ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 1. Generate the record type corresponding to the request payload of the REST service by providing `CovidEntry` as the name and the sample JSON payload below.

-    >**Tip:** You need to complete the generated record by adding the pipe signs to mark the record as a closed one and adding the `readonly` descriptor to the `iso_code` field to make it non-modifiable as it is the key of the table, which cannot be represented in the JSON format.
+    >**Tip:** You need to update the generated record by adding the pipe symbol to mark the record as a [closed one](https://ballerina.io/learn/by-example/controlling-openness/) and adding the `readonly` descriptor to the `iso_code` field to make it non-modifiable in order to use it as the key of the table.

     ```json
     {